 1. Messiah Did Not Grasp

 Yahushua existed in the form of God from the beginning, yet His heart was not of a grasping spirit.
 He did not strive for, or grasp at, His ‘rights’ of equality.
-This is our first ‘footstep’ example — to cease striving, and stop being of a grasping, selfish spirit, stop demanding our ‘rights.’
+This is our first ‘footstep’ example — to cease striving, cease the grasping, selfish spirit — stop demanding our ‘rights’.

 2. Messiah Emptied Himself